lmarkely/enron_fraud/README.md

 addition, email address is removed as we are interested in quantitative input data.
 Furthermore, new features, 'std_from_poi' and 'std_to_poi', are created by dividing received and sent email messages to poi by total received and sent messages.
-However, scores from SelectKBest suggest that the above two features are the signficant features using p-value < 0.05 cutoff.

 Feature scaling was used because each feature has different value ranges.
 Without scaling, features with high value and/or variance may dominate over features with low value and/or variance.
 For SelectKBest, MinMaxScaler was used for feature scaling.
-Feature scores from SelectKBest is provided in Fig. 1.
-Features with p-value were selected for algorithm and model selection.
+Feature scores from SelectKBest is also provided in **Fig.1**.
+Features with p-value < 0.05 were selected for algorithm and model selection.
 The figure also shows that the new engineered features 'std_from_poi' and 'std_to_poi' have significantly lower F Score (1.7 and 1.2) than the top two features (6.7 and 5.0).
-Moreover, the p-value of these engineered features are very high at 0.19 and 0.27, suggesting that these features are not significant in the classification.
+Moreover, the p-value of these engineered features are very high at 0.19 and 0.27, suggesting that these features may not be significant in the classification.
 Decision Tree was not used as it is prone to overfitting.
-Instead, Random Forest, which is a bagging version of Decision Tree ([ref](https://sebastianraschka.com/faq/docs/bagging-boosting-rf.html)) was used in an attempt to avoid overfitting.
+Instead,Random Forest, which is a bagging version of Decision Tree ([ref](https://sebastianraschka.com/faq/docs/bagging-boosting-rf.html)) and
+AdaBoostClassifier with Decision Tree as the base classifier, a boosting version of Decision Tree were used in an attempt to avoid overfitting.

 **Q:** What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?